kaushikviradiyaa/docs/getting-started/troubleshooting.html.md

 fly settings autoupdate enable
 ```

-### Check connectivity with fly doctor
+### Check connectivity with fly docker

 Run some basic connectivity test for things like WireGuard, IP addresses, and local Docker instance:

 ```
-fly doctor
+fly docker
 ```

-Any failures in the `fly doctor` output point to where you can start troubleshooting.
+Any failures in the `fly docker` output point to where you can start troubleshooting.

 ### Review your `fly.toml` configuration